 - (1) Describe the school's discipline policy.
-Discuss the practices the school will use to promote good discipline, including both penalties for infractions and incentives for positive behavior. - (2) Describe the procedures for due process when a student is suspended or expelled as a result of a code of conduct violation, including a description of the appeal process that the school will employ for students facing expulsion. - (3) Who will be responsible for implementing the school's discipline policy?
-Who will ensure that accurate disciplinary records are maintained?
+Discuss the practices the school will use to promote good discipline, including both penalties for infractions and incentives for positive behavior. - (2) Describe the procedures for due process when a student is suspended or expelled as a result of a code of conduct violation, including a description of the appeal process that the school will employ for students facing expulsion. - (3) Describe the process for completing a plan of action based on restorative justice prior to engaging in suspension and/or expulsion proceedings as required under Assembly Bill 168 (2019). - (4) Who will be responsible for implementing the school's discipline policy? - (5) Who will ensure that accurate disciplinary records are maintained?
 Who will report discipline data to the school and the SPCSA?
-How will you use this data to make needed changes for school culture? - (4) How will you ensure that discipline practices don't disproportionately penalize more vulnerable student populations? - (5) Describe the core principles of the school's proposed parent grievance policy. - (6) Discuss any required dress code or uniform policy.
+How will you use this data to make needed changes for school culture? - (6) Describe the school's proposed parent grievance policy. - (7) Discuss any required dress code or uniform policy.